-We wrote that it was utterly silent in the church, where everyone is listening intently to the minister's sermon.
+We wrote that it was very quiet in the church, where everyone listened intently to the minister's sermon.
 This minister preaches the gospel as it is, and that touches their hearts.
 Again, that message was not heard much in those days.
-From most pulpits, ministers told the people that they had to live good and respectable lives to help earn their salvation.
-But Hendrik De Cock preached differently.
+From most pulpits, ministers told the people they had to live good and respectable lives to help earn their salvation.
+But Hendrik de Cock preached differently.
 He emphasised man's total depravity.
+Not so long ago, Hendrik de Cock was teaching differently than he does now.

-Not so long ago, Hendrik the Cock was teaching differently than he does now.
-He studied at the university at Groningen.
-In his youth, he had also been a child of his time, when liberalism was popular, especially at the university in Groningen.
+He studied at the University of Groningen.
+In his youth, he was also a child of his time when liberalism was popular, especially at the university in Groningen.
 The professors taught the most abominable errors there.
 The Trinity of God, as well as the two natures of Christ, was disputed there.
-At this university they no longer believed that the Lord Jesus suffered and died on the cross to pay for our sins, or that this was necessary.
-They denied the truth of the gospel!
+At this university, they no